 A beer at Pine Marten is still suggested in a hiking-only itinerary case, which should whet the palate for the second part of a beer-soaked outdoor adventure in Bend.

 Ask someone from Bend to list off their favorite breweries and you’ll get a different answer from just about every person you talk to.
 This means you basically cannot go wrong exploring the town’s dozen-plus breweries.
 Putting Goggins on the spot, the Mt.
 Bachelor representative offered these suggestions:

 It seems the people behind The Good Life Brewing Co. want you to know what you are missing by living somewhere other than Bend.
 A stop into the homey pub showcases an array of beer profiles that most of us are certainly missing.

 The list of “Best Pub” awards for 10 Barrel Brewing Co. only begins to tell the story.
 The delicious craft beers mesh with an engaging and lively atmosphere—there’s an outdoor fire pit—and great pizza that makes this tap room a must stop.

-One of the city’s newest beermakers, Crux Fermentation Project has already made a name for itself for its tasty rich beers and sours, diverse menu and really cool outdoor patio.
+Another of the city’s beermakers, Crux Fermentation Project has already made a name for itself for its tasty rich beers and sours, diverse menu and really cool outdoor patio.